jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 snobfit_object.F_lower = [0.9; 0];
 ```
 In this example:
-*  *snobfit_object.F_upper* stores the *upper limits*
+*  *snobfit_object.F_upper* stores the *upper limits* for each constrained property
-*  *snobfit_object.F_lower* stores the *lower limits*
+*  *snobfit_object.F_lower* stores the *lower limits* for each constrained property
-*  Both are *1*-by-*n* arrays, where *n* is the number of constraint functions
+*  Both are *1*-by-*n* arrays, where *n* is the number of constrained properties
 *  The order of the elements in *F_lower* and *F_upper* must match the column order of *F*
 *  The first column of *F* corresponds to [X1+X2].
 Hence the first elements of *F_lower* and *F_upper* must correspond to the limits on [X1+X2]
 *  The second column of *F* corresponds to R. Hence the second elements of *F_lower* and *F_upper* must correspond to the limits on R

-You will also need to define how soft or hard each constraint function is, using the &#963; parameter:
+SNOBFIT treats the bounds specified in *F_lower* and *F_upper* as "preferred limits" that can be partially violated if this leads to a better solution, i.e. one with a lower merit value.
+The extent to which the preferred bounds may be violoated is specified using the &#963; parameter:
 ```
 snobfit_object.sigma = [0.3; 0.3]
 ```
-Here we have set &#963; to the same value for both constraints, but you can chose any values that suit your purpose.
-The simplest way to determine the &#963; values is to set them equal to the maximum tolerable violation of a constraint.
-For our example this would mean that we could tolerate anything down to 0.6 for [X1+X2] (*F_lower* - &#963;), and anything up to 0.8 for R (*F_upper* + &#963;).
-The order of the elements in snobfit_object.sigma must match the column order of *F*
+Here we have set &#963; to the same value of 0.3 for both constraints, but you can chose any values that suit your purpose.
+The simplest way to choose the &#963; values is to set them equal to the maximum tolerable violation of each constraint.
+For our example, for the example given, our choice of &#963; values would mean that we could tolerate anything down to 0.6 for [X1+X2] (*F_lower* - &#963;), and anything up to 0.8 for R (*F_upper* + &#963;).
+The order of the elements in snobfit_object.sigma must match the column order of *F*.

-### Setting the Bounds
+### Setting Bounds on the Input Parameters

-SNOBFit is a bounded optimisation algorithm, which means that it only works with limits placed on the parameters that you are varying.
-This makes it a good fit for chemical optimisations, which usually have limits on the ranges of reaction conditions.
-These may be physical limitations, for instance the boiling point of a solvent places an upper limit on the temperature of a reaction, or just the range of conditions within which you think the optimium should lie.
+SNOBFit is a bounded optimisation algorithm, which means you must specify upper and lower limits for each input parameter.
+This makes it a good fit for chemical optimisations, where the range of usable reaction conditions is typically limited due to physical limitations.
+For instance, in a flow-based reaction, the boiling point of a solvent places an upper limit on the reaction temperature.
+It may sometimes be the case that you know from previous experience the range of conditions within which the optimium lies, meaning you should limit your search to include this range only.

-These bounds can be set by changing properties on the SNOBFit object.
-For an optimisation that is changing two reaction conditions, this might be:
+The bounds on the input parameters can be set by changing properties on the SNOBFit object.
+For a 2D optimisation (i.e. one with two variable reaction conditions) you should enter something like this:
 ```
 snobfit_object.x_lower = [5; 30];   % lower bounds
 snobfit_object.x_upper = [25; 80];  % upper bounds
 ```
 In this example:
 * The lower bounds are set with the *x_lower* property, and the upper bounds are set with the *x_upper* property.
-* The number of lower/upper bounds you declare defines the dimensionality of the optimisation, no further setup is required (with the exception defined below where input parameters are linked together).
+* SNOBfit infers the dimensionality of the optimisation from the number of lower/upper bounds you declare.
+You do not need to specify the dimensionality elsewhere.
+Hence, since there are two elements in *x_lower* and *x_upper* SNOBfit knows that you are carrying out a 2D optimisation.
 * *x_lower* and *x_upper* are both *n*-by-*1* arrays where *n* is the number of reaction conditions, or dimensions, you are changing in your optimisation.
 * In the above example SNOBFit is allowed to test any value between 5 and 25 for input parameter *1* and any value between 30 and 80 for parameter *2*.
+The exact values you specify will of course depend on the nature of your own experiment.
 * The order of the bounds in *x_lower* and *x_upper* must match the column order in *snobfit_object.next*.
-Hence, if the first column of *snobfit_object.next* is the reaction temperature, then the first elements of *x_lower* and *x_upper* must correspond to the lower and upper limits on the temperature.
+Hence, if the first column of *snobfit_object.next* is the reaction temperature, then the first elements of *x_lower* and *x_upper* must correspond to the lower and upper bounds on the temperature.

 #### Linked Bounds

-If you are using a flow reactor, two things that you often want to control are the overall flow rate of reagents and the ratio of those flow rates to each other.
-(Large mismatches in flow rate can cause problems with the flow, so it is necessary to specify lower and upper limits for the flow rate ratio).
-However, this links the flow rates together and forms a trapezoidal boundary for the reaction conditions as described in our article.
-SNOBFit handles rectangular boundaries, so the flow rate boundaries need to be transformed into a square before it can use them.
-A method for handling this has been included in the SNOBFit object. **Currently it only works for two reagent flow rates, and a third (optional) unlinked reaction condition**.
+If you are using a flow reactor, it is frequently necessary to set limits on the total flow-rate of reagents and the ratio of those flow rates: if the total flow-rate is too low, the reaction will take too long; if the total flow-rate is too high or the individual flow rates are too different, the flow may become unstable.
+For an optimisation in which we are varying two flow rates, this results in a trapezoidal boundary that cannot be directly handled by SNOBFit (see our article for further details).
+To allow SNOBFit to handle the trapezoidal constraints, we use a spatial transformation that converts the trapezoidal boundary into a rectangular one that can be handled by SNOBFit.
+This is done automatically by following the procedure described below. **In its current implementation the method works for two reagent flow rates only, plus a third (optional) unlinked reaction condition**.

 To use linked reaction conditions, you need to change the property on the SNOBFit object:
 ```